ed-donner/llm_engineering/README.md

 5. **Set up the environment:**

 - Open Terminal
-- Navigate to the cloned repository folder using `cd path/to/repo`
+- Navigate to the cloned repository folder using `cd path/to/repo` (replace `path/to/repo` with the actual path to the llm_engineering directory, your locally cloned version of the repo)
 - Create the environment: `conda env create -f environment.yml`
 - Wait for a few minutes for all packages to be installed
 - Activate the environment: `conda activate llms`